creativogee/nest-cron-manager/README.md

    }
    ```

 2. `method`: The cron job will execute a method defined on your `CronJobService` class.
-The method name must match the cronConfig name and you must provide the cronExpression.
+The method name MUST match the cronConfig name and you must provide the cronExpression.

    ```sh
     curl -X 'POST' \